nodeset-org/hyperdrive-stakewise/README.md

 This project needs expansion!
 Here are some ways you can help out:

-- Adding more EL and CL client compatibility
+- Adding more EL and CL client compatibility for internal configurations
-- Adding more first-class support for referencing external EL/CL clients
 - Testing and reporting bugs

 **NodeSet will reward thoughtful contributions!**